Taking your driving theory test can be daunting. But as with any exam, preparation is key.

 But you cannot just click randomly – the software is designed to give you no points if you click too much or click repeatedly throughout the video.
 There are 75 points available and you need at least 44 to pass.
 You get one practice clip before the test starts, and a ten-second countdown before each clip.

 Now you know how the theory test works, it’s time to get learning!
-Here are the best official resources to help you pass first time.
+Here are the best resources to help you pass first time.

 #1 – The Highway Code

 This is the rule book for the roads, containing all the regulations and laws you need to follow.
 It’s the source of many of the theory test questions.